 Here’s how to make Southern fried chicken wings, those crispy battered little lovelies that Southerners believe—correctly—are the sweetest part of the hen.

 James Villas understands Southerners.
 And he definitely understands Southern fried chicken wings.
 He states in his books that his Southern compatriots know that the sweetest part are the chicken wings.
 (But then why did God give chickens just two wings?
 Chew on that when you’re munching on these lovelies.)
 “And nothing is relished more on buffets and at cocktail parties,” he says, than a platter of crispy fried wings intended to be eaten with one’s fingers.
 Amen to that.
-This recipe has been updated.
 Originally published February 19, 2014.–David Leite

 How To Tell The Difference Between Chicken Wings And Chicken Drumettes